“To say ‘I love you’ one must know first how to say the ‘I’.” — Ayn Rand

 The truth is, I am already complete by myself.
 There is no need for my life partner to enter into my life before all those things can happen.
 I can already be doing them as and when I want to.
 Just because I’m single doesn’t mean that I should be putting my life on hold.

 I was looking at a relationship as two halves forming a whole, when it should be about two wholes forming a bigger union.
-When I released myself of my limiting perception, that was when my views toward relationships totally changed.
-I stopped hinging expectations toward when I should get into a relationship and how it should be like.
+When I released myself of my limiting perception, that was when my views towards relationships totally changed.
+I stopped hinging expectations towards when I should get into a relationship and how it should be like.
 I stopped looking at relationships with a feeling of desperation.
 I became grounded in myself.
 I became truly and perfectly happy in the state of singlehood.

 Does this mean I don’t want to be in a relationship?
 No, I do want to be in a relationship.
 The difference is that desire stopped being rooted in fear-based emotions.
 It became rooted in groundedness and love-based emotions. (see next section)

 Are You Complete By Yourself?

 Are you complete by yourself?
-There is a huge difference on your perceptions and attitudes toward relationships between when you think of yourself as an incomplete person and when you think of yourself as already complete.
+There is a huge difference on your perceptions and attitudes towards relationships between when you think of yourself as an incomplete person and when you think of yourself as already complete.

 This can be an elusive quality.
 In the face of this question, many people will be quick to jump to their own defense and reply “yes, I’m complete.”
 But understand that being ‘complete’ is a state that is all encompassing.
 It is beyond just ‘thinking’ that you are complete.
 It emanates from your thoughts, emotions, actions and behaviors.

 As I mentioned in my personal story above, being complete does not mean there is no reason to be in a relationship anymore.
 It means looking at relationships from a totally different viewpoint.
-It means looking toward relationships to accentuate you and who you are, rather than completing you.
+It means looking towards relationships to accentuate you and who you are, rather than completing you.
 It means you start truly living life and stop becoming bothered by whether you are single or attached.